kocsismate/templater/README.md

 );
 ```

-It will convert those tags which echo a header variable to an included Twig template.
+It will convert those tags which echo a variable named "header" into an included Twig template.
 Important to know, that Templater
 starts with the conversion of possible injected tags then continues with the automatic replacements.

 ##Static method conversion:

-Currently, Templater can only convert PHP static method calls with the following signature
+Currently, Templater can only convert PHP static method calls with the following signature:
 ```php
 <?php echo ClassName::methodName(); ?>
 ```